ofarukcelik/Satellite-Challenge/README.md

 ## 🎯 Overview

-This project showcases a **Senior Plus level** Android development approach with:
+This project showcases a **Senior level** Android development approach with:

 - **Clean Architecture** with proper layer separation
 - **Modern UI** with Jetpack Compose